-Evelyn Habit is a fish biologist.
-She is a full professor at the Faculty of Environmental Science of Universidad de Concepción in Chile.
-Chile is a long, narrow country stretching over 6000 km on the western edge of South America between Andes the Pacific.
-It is on an active continental margin, featured by a young mountain belt, a magmatic belt, large areas of glaciers, and very active earthquakes and volcano eruptions.
-Evelyn Habit's research focuses on the roles of volcano eruption, glacier activity, and orogeny on fish ecosystem.
-She addresses questions related to human activities as drivers of the status of freshwater fish populations and communities, emphasizing the conservation of Chilean native species.
+Evelyn Habit is a fish biologist, full Professor at the Faculty of Environmental Science of Universidad de Concepción in Chile.
+Her research focus is on freshwater fish ecology and management.
+She addresses questions related to human activities as drivers of the status of freshwater fish populations and communities, emphasising the conservation of Chilean native species.
 She is interested in unravelling the effects of multiple stressors on riverine watersheds studying responses at different ecological levels and spatial and temporal scales.
 She is particularly interested in understanding the impacts of invasive species, flow regime alterations, physical connectivity changes and climate change in Andean and Patagonian river watersheds.